continue-revolution/sd-webui-segment-anything/README.md

 # Segment Anything for Stable Diffusion WebUI

-This extension aim for helping [stable diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) users to use [segment anything](https://github.com/facebookresearch/segment-anything/) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) to do stable diffusion inpainting.
+This extension aim for helping [stable diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) users to use [segment anything](https://github.com/facebookresearch/segment-anything/) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) to do stable diffusion inpainting and create LoRA/LyCORIS training set.
+If you want to cut out images, you are also recommended to use `Batch Process` functionality described [here](#batch-process).

 ## News